lagdo/dbadmin-app/README.md

 composer run post-create-project-cmd
 ```

 By default, Jaxon DbAdmin stores the user credentials in a database.
-An SQLite database located at `database/database.sqlite` will be created and migrated during the installation.
+A SQLite database located at `database/database.sqlite` will be created and migrated during the installation.
 A different database can be used.
 In this case, the `.env` and `config/database.php` file must be updated accordingly.
 See the Laravel [database documention](https://laravel.com/docs/12.x/database) for more information.

 The last step is to configure a web server to give access to the application directory, with the `public` subdir as index.